 - If Toriyama is to be believed, this is how Arale came to be.
 Originally the comic was just about Senbei and his inventions.
 But Torishima insisted that Toriyama create a female lead instead.
 Toriyama did so intend on just making her a supporting character, but she ironically ended up taking over the whole manga anyway.

 - Then there was the incident when Torishima asked Toriyama to create a villain for the series.
 After Toriyama sent his initial design to Torishima, only to be rejected and then told to "think of the person he hated the most", Toriyama, already annoyed with him, came up with basing his next villainous design off of Torishima instead.
 Enter Dr. Mashirito.

 - Toriyama, by his own admission, isn't the type who Thinks Like a Romance Novel, whereas Torishima is.
-Some of the characters being Happily Married in the future only end up this way because Torishima made the suggestions.
+Most of the characters' pairings and their being Happily Married in the future only end up this way because Torishima made the suggestions.

 - Follow the Leader: "Cybot Robotchi", another show where a wacky inventor living in a weird village builds a robot with great powers but the mindset of a child.